pg-support/supt-km/docs/1. FAQs/General/How to request a VAT or tax refund (Hardware & Software).md

 ## How to Calculate the Tax
 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTX8sJcbLMk00F6QYYvQHs-JRoZsfiNHbm8YVMdiAPFoUqTkpbfg7QhGZ7wJnVef5a4BIujsRPMB8FX/embed?start=false&loop=false" frameborder="0" width="760" height="560" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+All results should be rounded to two decimal places.
+**Please ensure that the Total on the invoice equals the order's total.**

 ---
 ## Offer a VAT Invoice with a Corresponding Tax Rate

-Customers from **Germany**, **the UK**, and **Australia** with a valid VAT number and business address, who request a VAT invoice, will receive a comprehensive invoice from Shopify with all necessary details, including the corresponding VAT number.
+Customers from **Germany**, **the UK**, and **Australia** with a valid VAT number and business address, who request a VAT invoice, will receive a comprehensive invoice with all necessary details from Shopify, including the corresponding VAT number.

 For customers who do NOT have a valid VAT number & business address who request a VAT invoice, we can issue a VAT invoice listing the tax (based on the country).

 If the order doesn't include tax & tax rate, please refer to the [VAT tax rate form](https://docs.google.com/spreadsheets/d/1Ff020CG0y80BugqOhEu_gE3a7jkCHxFLIG1wkUZaHX8/edit#gid=0).

 Do NOT issue a VAT refund for these cases.